-■ LOS ANGELES-Sandra Forney has been named executive administrator of The Palace, \$6-million entertainment complex scheduled to open here in late October, by Dennis Lidtke, chief executive de Vreeze Named CBS Holland Director
+■ LOS ANGELES-Sandra Forney has been named executive administrator of The Palace, \$6-million entertainment complex scheduled to open here in late October, by Dennis Lidtke, chief executive officer.

 Forney will have responsibility for all graphic and promotional planning and development, Lidtke said.
 She joins The Palace staff from ABC Records, where she was a project manager in the creative services division.